-Loughlin, husband and 14 parents face new charge in college-admissions scam
+Loughlin, husband and 14 parents face new charge in scam

 Loughlin and Giannulli were among 33 prominent parents accused of participating in a scheme that involved rigging college entrance exams and bribing coaches at elite universities.

 They were arrested last month on a single charge of conspiracy to commit mail and wire fraud.
-An indictment brought Tuesday adds a charge of money-laundering conspiracy against the couple and 14 other parents.
+An indictment brought Tuesday adds a charge of money laundering conspiracy against the couple and 14 other parents.

 Amy and Gregory Colburn, a California couple accused of paying $25,000 to cheat on their son’s SAT, were indicted on the money laundering and mail fraud conspiracy charges last month.